mParticle/docs/src/pages/integrations/google-ads/audience/index.md

 ## Data Processing Notes

 * mParticle names User Lists in Google Ads based on the External Name of the audience and the identity type.
-For example, if you connect an audience named `Remarketing` to Ads and check all three identity types, mParticle will create three audiences called `Remarketing (Email)`, `Remarketing (IDFA)`, and `Remarketing (AAID)`.
+For example, if you connect an audience named `Remarketing` to Ads and check all three identity types, mParticle will create four audiences called `Remarketing (Email)`, `Remarketing (Phone)`, `Remarketing (IDFA)`, and `Remarketing (AAID)`.
 * Google Ads usually takes between 6 and 12 hours to populate a list with new members, although it can take longer, up to 48 hours.
 You are likely to see a status of 'In Progress' on lists that have been updated by mParticle in that time frame.
 * For privacy purposes, Google Ads displays the membership size of a list as `0` if it is below 1000 and also rounds the size to two significant digits - i.e. `13540` becomes `13000`, so the numbers in your mParticle audience will not match your list size in Google Ads.
 * Google Ads requires at least 5000 members to start serving ads to an audience.